 On June 16, 2005, Governor Rendell signed “Senate Bill 464” which amends the state’s unemployment compensation law – – in part – – to clarify that any party in an unemployment benefit proceeding can be assisted either by an attorney or other representative.
 The amended law effectively reverses the February 2005 Commonwealth Court’s ruling in Harkness v.
 UCBR which we advised you about in a prior newsletter and/or employer alert bulletin.
 This provision of the law is effective immediately.

-For the second year in a row, the Chair of the Labor Employment Group, Charles A. Ercole, was named by other lawyers as one of Pennsylvania’s top employment litigation lawyers in a survey conducted by the polling organization Law and Politics.
+For the second year in a row, Charles A. Ercole, was named by other lawyers as one of Pennsylvania’s top employment litigation lawyers in a survey conducted by the polling organization Law and Politics.
 Details concerning the selection process and the overall results of the survey are published in the June 2005 edition of Philadelphia Magazine or at www.superlawyers.com.
 A total of ten Klehr Harrison lawyers were selected in various practice areas.

 New Jersey’s whistleblower statute, Conscientious Employee Protection Act (“CEPA”) has been described as one of the most far-reaching whistleblower statutes in the country.
 CEPA makes it unlawful for employers to take adverse employment actions against employees who disclose, object to or refuse to participate in certain actions that an employee reasonably believes is either illegal or in violation of public policy.
 Under CEPA, the employee’s belief does not have to be “correct” about his/her complaint; it just has to be an objectively reasonable belief that the actions are unlawful.
 Furthermore, unlike other whistleblower statutes, the employee is not required to make a complaint to any governmental or regulatory agency for CEPA to apply.
 It is sufficient that the employee complain to their supervisor.